agential-ai/agential/CONTRIBUTING.md

 ## 3. 🧭 How To Navigate

-Head to the `discussion_agents` where the project source code is.
+Head to the `agential` where the project source code is.
 Within the `cog` directory, you'll find various modules and subdirectories catering to different aspects of the project's functionality.

 - `agent`: Agent implementations
 - `eval`: Evaluation module